What Causes Undercut in Welding & How Do You Prevent It?

-The complex welding universe includes many problems, one of which is undercut.
+The complex welding universe includes many problems, undercut being one of them.

-In fact, this welding defect is pretty common and occurs with frequently used materials and joints.
+This welding defect is common and occurs with frequently used materials and joints.

-This article covers what welding undercut is, its causes, solutions, and removal techniques.
+This article covers welding undercut and its causes, solutions, and removal techniques.

 What is Undercut?